adanieljohnson/Lab_Manuals_Authoring/README.md

-# Lab_Manuals_Authoring
+# Lab Manuals Authoring
-How to build student science lab manuals as write-once, output multiple ways documents.
+Working out a set of standard methods for building basic science lab manuals for students using a write-once, output multiple ways workflow.
+Goal is to make this process simple for non-coders, almost turn-key.